How Much in Extra Working Costs Are You Spending?

 She spends $7,600 on the cost of working, so her "net" pay is $52,050.
 She works 40 hours a week, 50 weeks a year, plus she spends an additional 280 hours a year commuting and buying business clothes, for a total of 2,280 hours a year.
 This means her "net hourly rate" is $52,050/2,280 = $22.82 per hour.

-Another Hypothetical Example That Illustrates the Cost of Working
+Hypothetical Example #2: Bob's Extra Cost of Working

 Bob needs to wear suits, belts, and shiny shoes to work.
 Each suit costs him $300.
 He owns about four suits, and he replaces one a year as they get worn out or become ill-fitting.

-He also buys about six dress shirts, two belts, several socks, one pair of shoes and two new ties each year, for a yearly additional total of $400.
+He also buys about six dress shirts, two belts, several socks, one pair of shoes and two new ties each year, for an additional yearly total of $400.
 That means he spends $700 a year on business attire.
 He spends 10 hours a year buying business clothes.

 He also needs to get his suits dry-cleaned.
 This costs an additional $40 a month, or $480 a year.
 He spends 30 minutes a month (6 hours a year) dropping off and picking up the dry cleaning.